-First of all, if you plan on clearing a large area with a brushcutter, start by setting an overall plan.
-That keeps you from having to stop and figure out what to do next while working, thus saving you a lot of time.
+If you are planning on clearing a large area, start by setting an overall plan.
+This keeps you from having to stop and figure out what to do next while working, therefore saving you a lot of time.
 Always walk systematically in a way that takes you back in time for the next fuel refill.
-And, if working on a hill, start at the bottom and work your way up gradually instead of going up and down.
+If you are working on a hill, start at the bottom and work your way up gradually instead of going up and down.

-Before starting work, make it a habit of checking for any visible cracks in the blade, or whatever cutting equipment you’re using, and make sure that:
+Before starting work, make a habit of checking for any visible cracks in the blade or in whatever cutting equipment you are using and make sure that:

-- The blade doesn’t rotate when the engine is in idle mode
+- The blade does not rotate when the engine is in idle.

-By using a supporting harness, you effectively distribute the weight of the brushcutter and add great balance, making the machine feel lighter as well as more manoeuvrable.
-Also, in case of emergency, the harness offers a quick release feature that lets you drop the brushcutter instantly.
-Make sure you know how this works before you get started.
+By using the support harness, you effectively distribute the weight of the brushcutter and add great balance, making the machine feel lighter as well as more manoeuvrable.
+Also, in case of an emergency, the harness offers a quick release feature that lets you drop the brushcutter instantly.
+Make sure that you know how this works before you start working.

 How to adjust your brushcutter